rudolphcordell/rudolphcordell/README.md

-### Hi there 👋 My name's is Cordell and I am an IT specialist.
+### Hi there 👋 My name's is Cordell and I'm an IT specialist from the Future :).

 <!--
 **rudolphcordell/rudolphcordell** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.